adaltas/node-csv-docs/src/md/parse/options/from.md

 # Option `from`

 The `from` option handles records starting from a requested number of records.
-Count is 1-based, for example, provides 1 (and not 0) to emit first record.
+Count is 1-based, for example, provides `2` (and not `1`) to omit first record and emit the second record.

 - Type: `number`
 - Coercion: `string` to `number`